SDC-Showcase/laravel-api/README.md

 Please refer to https://documenter.getpostman.com/view/3795325/2sAYkGLzF2 for a full description and demonstration of the endpoints using the live API (https://ehaloph.uc.pt/)

+### Rate Limiting

+The API implements rate limiting to ensure fair usage and prevent abuse.
+By default, the API allows up to **120 requests per minute** per client.
+If the limit is exceeded, the client will receive a `429 Too Many Requests` response.

+#### Key Details:
+- **Limit**: 120 requests per minute.
+- **Response on Exceeding Limit**: HTTP status code `429 Too Many Requests`.
+- **Retry-After Header**: The response includes a `Retry-After` header indicating the time (in seconds) the client should wait before making further requests.

+This rate limiting is applied globally to all API routes using the `throttle` middleware.

 ---

 ### Base URL